mnhmasum/ProblemSolvingDaily/README.md

 # ProblemSolvingDaily
 I try to solve at least one problem per day.
-Weather I pass or fail I push here to track my progress
+Either I pass or fail I push here to track my progress